 Save instance to code that expects a

-be used anywhere the base class can” magic works in compiled OOP languages (at least for single inheritance).
-If
+anywhere the base class can” magic works in compiled OOP languages (at least for single inheritance).
+If we have a

 Command will have a virtual function